Agnieszka335/Loans-project/README.md

-# Loans homepage
+# Loans landing page

 ## Overview
-This homepage was built as part of a learning process.
+This landing page was built as part of a learning process.
 It represents a fictional loan service website and focuses on clean UI and clear presentation of key information like loan types, benefits, and application process.

 ## Built with